Cincinnati Child Support Attorneys

 Filing a motion with the court is necessary when:

-- It has been less than 36 months since the existing support order was established and there has been no income change.
+- The existing support order was established less than 36 months ago, and there has been no income change.

 - One or both parents disagree with the CSEA’s determination.